Englacial/MDC/first_sprint.md

   3. Implement async support for open_datatree (xarray #10742).
 Related,
      possibly a way forward for some of the above?

-## Regridder work via xddgs and xarray
+## Regridder work via xdggs and xarray

 Regridding and interpolation remain stubborn problems in our community-- and problems that three of our five grantees will be either addressing directly